The predefined households don’t match the averages in this other source I found! This is all wrong!

 Yes.
 The only condition is that you send me a bug report if there is any problem.

 How good is the validation of the predefined households?

-The predefined households are based on a small survey, personal life experience, and statistical data.
-I am reasonably confident that they reflect slightly idealized versions of real behavior.
+The predefined households are based on a small survey, personal life experience, and statistical data in Germany.
+I am reasonably confident that they reflect slightly idealized versions of real behavior in Northern Europe.

 It seems likely they are suitable for your problem, but this is by no means certain.
 A detailed analysis should be done before you use them.

 What is the idea behind the warm water calculation?

 Different domestic hot water creation methods have different temperatures.
 For example, typical gas fired water heaters tend to work at around 60°C, while heat pumps are working at lower temperatures.
 To make the LPG as flexible as possible, the households themselves only contain “warm water consumption”, which is what you would use, for example, for showering.
 This reflects a temperature of around 35°C and is domestic hot water mixed with cold water.

 If you want to have a domestic hot water consumption load curve, you need to put the household into a house and put in the transformation device for warm water mixing.